KNIME logo

 What's a metanode?
 What's a component?
 And when do you use what?

-Both metanodes and components are useful to clean up messy workflows.
-You can identify isolated blocks of logical operations in your workflows and include them inside either a metanode or a component.
-Your workflow will appear neat and tidy with less nodes than the original workflow.
+Metanodes and components share a common goal: They both make order in a messy workflow.
+You can use them both to improve the readability of untidy workflows.
+Identify isolated blocks of logical operations in your workflows and put these steps inside either a metanode or a component.
+Your workflow will appear neat and tidy with less nodes visible in comparison to the original workflow.

 And that is where the metanode goal in life ends.